Lithium nickel manganese cobalt oxides: Structure

 For NMC111, the ideal oxidation states for charge distribution are Mn^{4+}, Co^{3+}, and Ni^{2+}.
 Cobalt and nickel oxidize partially to Co^{4+} and Ni^{4+} during charging, while Mn^{4+} remains inactive and maintains structural stability.
 Modifying the transition metal stoichiometry changes the material's properties, providing a way to adjust cathode performance.
 Most notably, increasing the nickel content in NMC increases its initial discharge capacity, but lowers its thermal stability and capacity retention.
 Increasing cobalt content comes at the cost of replacing either higher-energy nickel or chemically stable manganese while also being expensive.
 Oxygen can generate from the metal oxide at 300 °C when fully discharged, degrading the lattice.
 Higher nickel content decreases the oxygen generation temperature while also increasing the heat generation during battery operation.
-Cation mixing, a process in which Li^{+} substitutes Ni^{2+} ions in the lattice, increases as nickel concentration increases as well.
-The similar size of Ni^{2+} (0.69 Å) and Li^{+} (0.76 Å) facilitates cation mixing.
+Cation mixing, a process in which Li^{+} substitutes Ni^{2+} ions in the lattice, also increases as nickel concentration increases, which is facilitated by the similar ionic radii of Ni^{2+} (0.69 Å) and Li^{+} (0.76 Å).
 Displacing nickel from the layered structure can alter the material's bonding characteristics, forming undesirable phases and lowering its capacity.

 Synthesis

 The crystallinity, particle size distribution, morphology, and composition all affect the performance of NMC materials, and these parameters can be tuned by using different synthesis methods.
 The first report of nickel manganese cobalt oxide used a coprecipitation method, which is still commonly used today.
-This method involves dissolving the desired amount of metal precursors together and then drying them to remove the solvent.
-This material is then blended with a lithium source and heated to temperatures up to 900 °C under oxygen in a process called calcination.
-Hydroxides, oxalic acid, and carbonates are the most common coprecipitation agents.
+This method involves co-addition of transition metal salt solutions together a chelating agent (such as ammonium hydroxide), which results in the co-precipitation of mixed transition metal hydroxide or carbonate particles.
+These particles are filtered, and washed to remove excess solvent.
+The transition metal hydroxide is then blended with a lithium source (commonly lithium hydroxide or lithium carbonate), and heated to temperatures up to 900 °C under oxygen in a process called calcination to yield the final NMC cathode material, which can be washed to remove excess lithium salts.

+Other important commercial methods for NMC materials synthesis include spray pyrolysis and solid-state synthesis.

 Sol–gel methods are another common NMC synthesis method.
 In this method, transition metal precursors are dissolved in a nitrate or acetate solution, then combined with a lithium nitrate or lithium acetate and citric acid solution.
 This mixture is stirred and heated to about 80 °C under basic conditions until a viscous gel forms.
 The gel is dried at around 120 °C and calcined twice, once at 450 °C and again at 800–900 °C, to obtain NMC material.

 Hydrothermal treatment can be paired with either the coprecipitation or sol–gel routes.
 It involves heating the coprecipitate or gel precursors in an autoclave.
 The treated precursors are then filtered off and calcined normally.
 Hydrothermal treatments before calcination improves the crystallinity of NMC, which increases the material's performance in cells.
 However, this comes at the cost of longer material processing times.